elastic/elasticsearch/README.md

 * `chunk_size`: Big files can be broken down into chunks during snapshotting if needed.
 The chunk size can be specified in bytes or by using size value notation, i.e. `1g`, `10m`, `5k`.
 Defaults to `100m`.
 * `compress`: When set to `true` metadata files are stored in compressed format.
 This setting doesn't affect index files that are already compressed by default.
 Defaults to `false`.
 * `server_side_encryption`: When set to `true` files are encrypted on server side using AES256 algorithm.
 Defaults to `false`.
+* `buffer_size`: Minimum threshold below which the chunk is uploaded using a single request.
+Beyond this threshold, the S3 repository will use the [AWS Multipart Upload API](http://docs.aws.amazon.com/AmazonS3/latest/dev/uploadobjusingmpu.html) to split the chunk into several parts, each of `buffer_size` length, and to upload each part in its own request.
+Note that positionning a buffer size lower than `5mb` is not allowed since it will prevents the use of the Multipart API and may result in upload errors.
+Defaults to `5mb`.
 * `max_retries`: Number of retries in case of S3 errors.
 Defaults to `3`.

 The S3 repositories are using the same credentials as the rest of the AWS services provided by this plugin (`discovery`).